 the power of a haircut

-As Kristen Stewart's shaven head goes viral, we explore the power of a haircut.
+As Kristen Stewart's shaven head goes viral, we look back at the history of transformative cuts.

 But, of course, this isn't the first time we've seen the transformative powers of a haircut at play.
-In fact, here are a few of our favourite examples; the supercuts behind the supermodels.
+In fact, here are a few of our favorite examples; the supercuts behind the supermodels.

-Growing up, Texas-born beauty Katie Moore, was just your typical girl next door; long blonde hair, piercing blue eyes, and a face that launched a thousand likes.
-Fresh as a daisy, she booked a couple of jobs here and there; then along came hair wizard to the stars, Guido Palau, who pulled out his magical scissors and chopped off her lovely long locks, cut them in into a jagged bob and dyed it copper orange, just in time for Alexander Wang to send her down his catwalk, to open his autumn/winter 16 show.
+Growing up, Texas-born beauty Katie Moore was just your typical girl next door; long blonde hair, piercing blue eyes, and a face that launched a thousand likes.
+Fresh as a daisy, she booked a couple of jobs here and there.
+Then along came hair wizard to the stars, Guido Palau, who pulled out his magical scissors and chopped off her lovely long locks, cut them in into a jagged bob and dyed it copper orange, just in time for Alexander Wang to send her down his catwalk, to open his fall/winter 16 show.
 Now she's the girl that everybody wants to know.
 "When I arrived in New York," she tells i-D, "my conception of beauty was my long blonde hair.
-But after my transformation for Alexander Wang, I realise that beauty is a constant evolution and you have to love the skin you're in."
+But after my transformation for Alexander Wang, I realize that beauty is a constant evolution and you have to love the skin you're in."

-"I was like, 'If I can't be a woman, I'm going to really fuck myself up,'" Kristen McMenamy explains to Nick Knight, in his video series, Subjective, referring to the moment when superstar hair stylist, Garren, shaved off her long red hair, dyed it black, and Francois Nars bleached her eyebrows, "If I can't be the top model, I'm going to be anti."
+"I was like, 'If I can't be a woman, I'm going to really fuck myself up,'" Kristen McMenamy explains to Nick Knight, in his video series, Subjective, referring to the moment when superstar hair stylist Garren shaved off her long red hair, dyed it black, and Francois Nars bleached her eyebrows.
+"If I can't be the top model, I'm going to be anti."
 It was 1992, and the fashion industry had long been dominated by tanned beauties with athletic bodies and long blonde hair.
 Suddenly the grunge era erupted and everything changed.
 What was beautiful before became stale, while the weird and wonderful reined.
-From Anna Sui's autumn/winter 92 catwalk to Steven Meisel's Grunge and Glory shoot in American Vogue, it wasn't long before Kristen's exquisite face was everywhere.
+From Anna Sui's fall/winter 92 catwalk to Steven Meisel's Grunge and Glory shoot in Vogue, it wasn't long before Kristen's exquisite face was everywhere.

 Text Tish Weinstock